Skip to Main Content

 Grosvenor Square and the Mayfair Steakhouse Tier

+Maze Grill is a restaurant in Mayfair, London, with a Google rating of 4.2 from 3,517 reviews and an average price of about $60 per person.
 Mayfair's dining room roster has stratified noticeably over the past decade.
 At the upper end, tasting-menu houses like CORE by Clare Smyth and Sketch, The Lecture Room and Library compete on technique and critical recognition.
 Below that, a smaller but commercially durable tier of grill-focused restaurants competes on something different: sourcing story, cut selection, and the kind of room that functions equally well for a business lunch and a late-evening dinner.
 Maze Grill, at 10-13 Grosvenor Square, occupies that second tier with an address that signals intent before a menu is opened.

 Grosvenor Square carries specific gravitational pull in London hospitality.
-The American Embassy occupied the western side for decades, and the square retains a certain transatlantic formality — wide pavements, formal garden, hotel and embassy adjacency — that shapes the clientele of every restaurant on or near it.
+The American Embassy occupied the western side for decades, and the square retains a certain transatlantic formality, wide pavements, formal garden, hotel and embassy adjacency, that shapes the clientele of every restaurant on or near it.
 A grill room here is not the same proposition as one in Soho or Shoreditch.
 The expectation is for consistency over experimentation, and for sourcing that can be narrated confidently to a table of guests who know what aged beef is supposed to taste like.

 Where the Food Comes From, and Why That Shapes the Menu